mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 ### Vignette part two

 This extract comes from the second session in phase four.
 In these sessions the last 10 minutes of each session involved learners sharing back to the scenario's alien observers via one computer.
-I once again took up the role as a liason facilitating the process for the fictional, remote audience.
+I once again took up the role as a liaison facilitating the process for the fictional, remote audience.

 >Mick: Ok are you guys ready to share back if you could come to this side of the room we are going to get Mark and Edward to share back first.
 Everyone can share back using this computer that the Weean are watching if that’s alright.